1986 Jamaica floods

-The 1986 Jamaica floods killed 50 people in the country, comparable to flooding that occurred in June 1979.
-The floods originated as a stationary front on May 24 that produced rainfall across much of the central Caribbean Sea for two weeks.
+Floods killed 50 people in Jamaica in 1986, comparable to flooding that occurred in June 1979.
+The floods originated as a stationary front on 24 May that produced rainfall across much of the central Caribbean Sea for two weeks.
 Rainfall totals in Jamaica reached 635 mm at Norman Manley International Airport.
 The flooding left heavy agriculture damage totaling $22.5 million, and 40,000 residents per day received meals after the event.
 Roads and bridges were damaged across the country, and one damaged bridge resulted in eight deaths after a bus crashed.
 The floods left 2,000 Jamaicans homeless.

 Elsewhere, the floods were the worst in Haiti in decades.
 There, a swollen river destroyed several homes in Les Cayes, and there were 21 deaths nationwide.
 In neighboring Dominican Republic, flooding isolated several towns and caused mudslides that killed 12 people.
 In Cuba, flooding was worst in the easternmost four provinces, and there were five deaths.
-The overall system spawned a subtropical cyclone on June 5 that later became Tropical Storm Andrew.
+The overall system spawned a subtropical cyclone on 5 June that later became Tropical Storm Andrew.

 Meteorological history

-Beginning on May 24, a stationary front persisted across the central Caribbean Sea.
+Beginning on 24 May, a stationary front persisted across the central Caribbean Sea.
 It dropped torrential rainfall across Jamaica, totaling 275 mm in Saint Andrew Parish, and 635 mm at Norman Manley International Airport.
 There were reports as high as 1270 mm in the southern portion of the country.
 The high rainfall caused rivers to flow faster than usual, and the Yallahs River reported a peak discharge of 453 m3/s.
 Flooding also affected Hispaniola and eastern Cuba.
 In Haiti, the floods were reported as the worst in decades.
-The system gradually moved to the north through the Greater Antilles, developing into a subtropical cyclone on June 5.
-It eventually became Tropical Storm Andrew before dissipating on June 8.
+The system gradually moved to the north through the Greater Antilles, developing into a subtropical cyclone on 5 June.
+It eventually became Tropical Storm Andrew before dissipating on 8 June.